 Whether big or small, most of us are not comfortable sharing our monetary transactions with anyone else let alone a giant company like the IRS.
-Therefore, money transfer app users have growing concern about their privacy.
-I have come across multiple customers wondering does Zelle report to IRS and here are the answers!
+Therefore, money transfer app users have growing concerns about their privacy.
+I have come across multiple customers wondering does Zelle reports to the IRS and here are the answers!

 Does Zelle Report To The IRS How Much Money You Receive?